-Employees who leave their employers can take their plans with them to other employers.
-They may roll their balances over into another 403(b), a 401(k), annuity, or in some cases, a self-directed IRA.
+Employees who leave their employers can take their plans to other employers.
+They may roll their balances over into another 403(b), a 401(k), an annuity, or in some cases, a self-directed IRA.

-One major benefit of a 403(b) plan is that it can be carried over from one job to the next rather than being left behind at a previous employer.
+One significant benefit of a 403(b) plan is that it can be carried over from one job to the next rather than being left behind at a previous employer.

 - You can take distributions from your 403b plan without tax penalties once you reach the age of 59½ years.

-- The early withdrawal penalty for early withdrawal on an account prior to 59½ years old will be 10%.
+- The early withdrawal penalty for early withdrawal on an account before 59½ years old will be 10%.

 - Distributions are taxed as ordinary income.